FSIS 101: Mission of the Food Safety and Inspection Service

 Today, billions of pounds of meat, poultry, and egg products are produced, transported, and sold every year.
 A system of this magnitude requires constant vigilance to prevent the possibility of foodborne illness.

 FSIS is required to have inspectors present across the country in every plant that processes meat, poultry, and egg products.
 The Agency employs approximately 9,000 people, and 80% of them work in establishments.
-During Fiscal Year 2015, FSIS personnel inspected almost 150 million head of livestock, 9 billion poultry carcasses, and over 3 billion pounds of processed egg products.
+During Fiscal Year 2015, FSIS personnel inspected almost 150 million head of livestock, 9 billion poultry carcasses, and over 3 billion pounds of egg products.
 In addition, FSIS conducted nearly 7 million food safety and defense procedures last year.

 With Congress’ support, we have begun to modernize how we do inspection.
 Our modernization efforts will lead to fewer illnesses from meat, poultry, and egg products.
 We recently updated the 60 year-old poultry safety system by implementing a final rule that requires plants to do testing at two points in the slaughter line to verify process control.
 The rule requires plants to treat Salmonella and Campylobacter as hazards that are reasonably likely to occur.
 Finally, it makes the New Poultry Inspection System available to plants throughout the country.